 If you participate in the network for our MA products, you must comply with the following additional requirements for services you provide to our MA members.

 - You may not discriminate against members in any way based on health status.

 - You must allow members direct access to screening mammography and influenza vaccination services.

 - You may not impose cost-sharing on members for the influenza vaccine or pneumococcal vaccine or certain other preventive services.
-For additional information, please refer to the Medicare Advantage Coverage Summary for Preventive Health Services and Procedures, available on UHCprovider.com/policies > Medicare Advantage Policies > Coverage Summaries.
+For additional information, refer to the Preventive Health Services and Procedures available on UHCprovider.com/ policies > Medicare Advantage Policies > Coverage Summaries for Medicare Advantage Plans.